mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 26, 2021
+- The dmz-example lab had errors in routing and setup of dnsmasq on some components.

 February 18, 2021
 - UI was rebuilding images because it was updating file times without cause